jeremija/wl-gammarelay/README.md

 sudo make install PREFIX=/usr
 ```

+### Arch Linux

+This package is also on AUR: https://aur.archlinux.org/packages/wl-gammarelay/

 ## Unix Domain Socket Protocol

 The default path of the unix socket will be set to